 Rich Dad Poor Dad Review

 I read the book a year ago and I loved it.
 I felt a little heartbroken when I found out that most of the story is made up and that there’s so much criticism around Robert and the book.
 However, that doesn’t make it less of a good story or advice.

-Unfortunately the story of his two Dads is what makes the book great – and it’s completely missing in this summary on Blinkist.
+Unfortunately, the story of his two Dads is what makes the book great – and it’s completely missing in this summary on Blinkist.
 While the financial advice is sound in the summary, it’s not nearly as powerful as it is when you get it wrapped in the book’s story.

 Who would I recommend the Rich Dad Poor Dad summary to?